Director of the Department of Tactical Momentum

 Mission Summary

-Mars oversees the Department of Tactical Momentum — the Chronocosmic division devoted to ensuring that things, people, and occasionally timelines keep moving.
+Mars oversees the Department of Tactical Momentum — the Chronocosmic division responsible for ensuring that things, people, and occasionally timelines keep moving.

 When diplomacy fails, Mars is already halfway through building a jetpack out of the wreckage.